sourcegraph/deploy-k8s-helper/README.md

 - [Pulumi](https://pulumi.io/quickstart/install.html)
     - Run `pulumi login` after installation
 - [Yarn](https://yarnpkg.com/en/)
-- GCP access to the ["Sourcegraph Auxiliary" (sourcegraph-dev) GCP project](https://console.cloud.google.com/kubernetes/list?project=sourcegraph-server)
+- GCP access to the ["Sourcegraph Auxiliary" (sourcegraph-server) GCP project](https://console.cloud.google.com/kubernetes/list?project=sourcegraph-server)
     - Run `gcloud auth application-default login` to fetch the necessary credentials for Pulumi to use
 - https://github.com/sourcegraph/deploy-sourcegraph checked out on your local machine
     - deploy-k8s-helper reads the contents of that directory.
 Make sure your that your checkout is up-to-date!